nikitalita/NuMicro-8051-prog/README.md

 This is compatible with the official N76E003 ISP ROM, and is ALSO compatible with the Arduino-built versions of `nuvo51icp`, which implement the ISP protocol.

-NOTE: Right now, the two Python packages are joined together in the `nuvoprogpy` package because they share functionality; this currently requires having both libgpiod and pigpiod installed regardless of whether or not you are going to use `nuvo51icpy`.
+NOTE: Right now, the two Python packages are joined together in the `nuvoprogpy` package because they share functionality.
 If anyone has ideas on how to seperate these elegantly, let me know.

 #### Build: